theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/datasource-delta.md

 If there is no new data to be transferred at the moment, a corresponding protocol message will be noted and the data pipeline remains empty.

 {: .box-note }
-**Note:**<br>
-Before initiating the next update, make sure that a Delta update has been properly executed.
+**Note:** Before initiating the next update, make sure that a Delta update has been properly executed.
 Running a new delta update removes the last one.

 *****